Prostate cancer active surveillance

 If active surveillance is the best option, at Docrates Cancer Center it can be arranged individually tailored.
 In active surveillance, decisions are always made after a thorough discussion where the benefits and risks of surveillance are weighed.
 At Docrates, the discussion is attended by the patient and his family and close friends and, as necessary, a urologist and an oncologist, so that the overall understanding is as comprehensive as possible and the patient knows exactly what his situation is and how to proceed.

 Active surveillance includes:

-If the patient’s PSA levels increase at a rapid rate, MRI scans show that the cancer is advancing or a new biopsy indicates that the prostate cancer has become more aggressive, the need for treatment will be reassessed together with the patient.
+- Reassessment of the need for treatment: If the patient’s PSA levels increase at a rapid rate, MRI scans show that the cancer is advancing or a new biopsy indicates that the prostate cancer has become more aggressive, the need for treatment will be reassessed together with the patient.

 Breakthroughs in the treatment of metastatic breast cancer

 New forms of drug therapy can almost double the life expectancy of patients with advanced breast cancer and allow treatment...Read more

 Docrates Cancer Center has appointed Anna-Sofia Malmi as Marketing and Communications Director

 Anna-Sofia Malmi, M.Sc (Education), has been appointed as Marketing and Communications Director at Docrates Cancer Center and a member of...Read more